 A comfortable mesh backpack makes for excellent ventilation.
 It has attractive features like a built-in rain fly, a water bottle holder that offers easy access on a hike, and hydration compatibility.
 It’s still a heavy but reliable backpack with build quality and substantial load capability.

 How to pick a travel backpack

-Deciding on the pack style really comes down to what kind of traveler you are.
+Deciding on the pack style depends on what kind of traveler you are.
 It depends on what you’re looking to do and where you’re going.
-Some need a heavy-duty bag, while others need comfort, and then you have the slower moving travelers.
+Some need a heavy-duty bag, while others need comfort, and then you have the slower-moving travelers.

 So what suits you?
-I’ve broken down each pack and who they may appeal to, there’s no right or wrong here though (maybe hiking the alps with a convertible pack isn’t a good idea, but anyone doing that knows that already).
+I’ve broken down each pack and who they may appeal to for travel.
+There’s no right or wrong here, though (maybe hiking the alps with a convertible pack isn’t a good idea, but anyone doing that knows that already).

 - Panel-loading: Quick moving.
 Mostly moving from city to city or town to town.
 Long haul.

 What Size Backpack?

 The sweet spot for me and a travel backpack for men is 40-45L, which should be a carry-on size for most bags.
 I believe it’s better to be fast and light rather than bogged down by a heavy backpack.
 It also saves time.

 |15-35L||Too small for most trips unless you’re a super minimalist.
 It’s a decent size for weekends or commuters.|